Videos

 • You are not satisfied with the response to a reported safety concern or hazard.

-• You are afraid or fear reprisal if you were to report locally.
+• You are afraid or fear reprisal if you were to report locally or would prefer to report anonymously.

 • Any safety concern or hazard presented by a NASA activity that can affect the public, the NASA workforce or NASA assets should be reported.
-On the NSRS report form, describe the safety concern or hazard in detail.
-Personnel who submit an NSRS report, or “reporters,” are encouraged to include as much information as possible to clarify their concern.
-As the reporter, you are encouraged to include facts such as
+When reporting, describe the safety concern or hazard in detail.
+Include as much information as you can to help clarify your concern.
+Be sure to include the following information:

-• The scope of the safety concern or hazard (whether the safety concern or hazard affects NASA assets, the NASA workforce and/or the general public).
+• Whether the safety concern or hazard affects NASA assets, the NASA workforce, and/or the general public;

 • Manufacturing sources and/or part numbers (if hardware is involved).